awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

       You can use the `$account` variable in the ARN in place of the account ID number\.
 When the backup plan is run by AWS Backup, it automatically replaces the variable with the actual account ID number of the AWS account in which the policy is running\.
 **Important**
 The backup vault must already exist the first time you launch the backup plan\.
-We recommend that you use AWS CloudFormation StackSets and its integration with Organizations to automatically create and configure backup vaults and IAM roles for each member account in the organization\.
+We recommend that you use AWS CloudFormation stack sets and its integration with Organizations to automatically create and configure backup vaults and IAM roles for each member account in the organization\.
 For more information, see [Create a stack set with self\-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-getting-started-create.html#create-stack-set-service-managed-permissions) in the *AWS CloudFormation User Guide*\.
     + `lifecycle` – This policy key maps to the `Lifecycle` key under the `CopyAction` key in an AWS Backup plan\.

       \(Optional\) Specifies when AWS Backup transitions this copy of a backup to cold storage and when it expires\.